 - 1. Defendant Unilever markets and sells many different consumer products, including deodorant and antiperspirant sprays.
 One such product is "Dove"-branded "Invisible," "dryspray," antiperspirant spray for women. - 2.
-The "Invisible" line of "dryspray" products is deceptively and misleadingly marketed as causing "No white marks on 100 colors," and being "invisible." - 3.
-However, despite those claims, the "Invisible" line of antiperspirant spray actually causes and creates the "white marks" that it claims to prevent or be "invisible" in respect to.
+The "Invisible" line of "dryspray" products is deceptively and misleadingly marketed as causing "No white marks on 100 colors," and being "invisible;" yet, in reality, the "Invisible" line of "dryspray" antiperspirant sprays is nothing more than a re-packaged version of Dove's regular, non-"Invisible" "dryspray" spray containing the same ingredients, and having no "white mark protection"